paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ### Trying out the program, understanding program calls

 Because we've built a part of the program that is complete in itself, we can now try it out!
-In doing so, we can acquire more knowledge about Solana.
+In doing so, we can acquire more knowledge about Solana, e.g. where do accounts come from?

 You can use this UI to try out your program.
 I explain how it works and what you need to do to make it work below.
 Feel free to build your own!

 <Escrow/>

 #### Deploying your program on devnet
 First, use the `cargo build-bpf` command to compile your program to a file with the `so` file extension.
 You should also create a personal account using the solana dev tools and airdrop some SOL into it _on devnet_.
 Then, use the `solana deploy` command to deploy the program to devnet.
 The Path will be printed by `cargo build-bpf`.